coursetable/coursetable/docs/graphql.md

    ```

 2. Start the API service with `./start.sh -d`.
 The frontend codegen talks to the GraphQL server exposed by the API.
 3. In frontend, run `bun codegen`.
 This step needs to be done manually every time you change the query.
+Note that the codegen relies on the admin secret environment, so make sure you run: `doppler setup -p coursetable -c dev && doppler run --command "bun codegen"`.

    > [!NOTE]
    > We recommend you run `bun codegen` regularly because we also copy the `infoAttributes.json` and `seasons.json` files which are constantly changing.